lmarchisio/smartsheet-python_webhook/README.md

 A common work around to solve this problem is the blank report.
 This collects all lines where the cell that would normally have the required formula are blank.
 When something shows up in the blank report, the admin knows the formula was not copied and can go correct the error.

-However, a more ideal solution would be for Smartsheet to "listen for" these blank lines and fill in the necessary formulas whenever a change occurs that creates a blank line.
+However, a more ideal solution is for Smartsheet to "listen for" these blank lines and fill in the necessary formulas whenever a change occurs that creates a blank line.
 This can be achieved by using the Smartsheet API webhook functionality to trigger a Google Cloud Function which can then find and fill the blank cells.

 The basic concept:
 1. Each open project sheet has a webhook that listens for any change